 About Kalopa Robotics

-Kalopa Robotics Limited was founded to investigate the software, hardware and hull design of autonomous sailboats.
+Kalopa Robotics Limited was created to investigate the software, hardware and hull design of autonomous sailboats.
 We are currently building a two metre (2m LOA) sailboat to compete in the Microtransat autonomous sailboat race.

 The Main Mission